JayMcConnon/DSS-Bot/docs/commands/serverstatus.md

 status of your game server.
 - Arguments - `name` given to server when adding it to the bot.
 - Options - `names`/ `nonames`  - Defaults to `names` - Toggles player details.
+- Examples
-- Examples - `!query myawesomeserver`
+    - `!query myawesomeserver`
+- Permissions - Must have the `MANAGE_GUILD` permission to use this command.

 On a successful query you should see a reply from the bot that looks like this..